Last Updated on January 13, 2022 by Grow with Bovees

 Although all parts of this pretty weed can be used for medicinal purposes, only the leaf part is actually edible.

-They can be eaten raw or cooked like any green vegetable, however, the hairs of the leaves do make them a little unpalatable when they are eaten raw.
+Eastern daisy fleabane uses range from being eaten raw or cooked like any green vegetable.
+However, the hairs of the leaves do make them a little unpalatable when they are eaten raw.

 Medicinally, daisy fleabane leaf extracts are said to help with diabetes related to obesity and the caffeic acid contained in them apparently also has antioxidant and neuroprotective properties.